Zayro0/memecoin-bundle-scanner/README.md

 ## How It Works

 The extension:
-1. Detects when you visit a token page on a supported DEX
+1. Detects when you visit a token page on any supported DEX
 2. Fetches the top 15 token holders via Helius RPC
 3. Applies one or more bundle detection methods
 4. Calculates a bundle risk score based on detected patterns
+5. Displays results with intelligent retry on temporary failures

 ### Bundle Detection Methods